MitaliV6/Terraform-Auto-Scaling-Group-Based-on-Load-Average/README.md

-# Terraform-Auto-Scaling-Group-Based-on-Load-Average
+#Terraform Auto Scaling Group based on Load Average

-This repository contains a Terraform Code which creates Auto Scaling Group based on the 5 minutes Load Average of the machines.
+This repository contains Terraform code for automating the creation of an Auto Scaling Group (ASG) in AWS, leveraging load average metrics for dynamic scaling and instance refreshes.
+The ASG ensures optimal resource allocation based on the 5-minute load average of the instances, facilitating efficient scaling up or down as needed.

-The maximum instance limit is 5 while the minimum instances that should be availabe are 2.
-When the load average of the machines reaches 75%, scale up process will take place.
-When load average of the machines reaches 50%, scale down process will take place.
-At UTC 12am everyday, all machines will get refreshed (old machines will be removed and new ones will be added).
+Features:

+Dynamic Scaling: The ASG automatically adjusts the number of instances based on load average metrics.
+When the load average reaches 75%, the ASG scales up to meet increased demand.
+Conversely, when the load average drops to 50%, the ASG scales down to optimize resource utilization.
+Instance Refresh: All instances within the ASG are refreshed at UTC 12am every day to maintain system health and performance.
+This process involves removing old instances and provisioning new ones.
-Email alerts are enabled for all the events (auto scaling and refreshing)
+Email Alerts: Email alerts are configured to notify administrators of scaling events and instance refreshes, ensuring timely awareness of system changes.

-PREREQUISITES :
+Prerequisites:

+Before using this Terraform configuration, ensure the following prerequisites are met:

-1. Access Key and Secret Access Key of AWS.
+AWS Access Key and Secret Access Key with appropriate permissions.
+AWS CLI installed on instances within the ASG.
+Lambda function for refreshing instances at UTC 12am.
+Cron job set up on instances to send load average metrics to CloudWatch.

-PREREQUISITES in AMI :
+AMI Requirements:

+The AMI used for instances within the ASG should include the following:

-1. AWS CLI
+AWS CLI installed.
-2. Cron to send Load Average of machine to the CloudWatch, with the following command :
+Cron job configured to send load average metrics to CloudWatch.
-* * * * * /usr/bin/aws cloudwatch put-metric-data --region ap-south-1 --metric-name LoadAverage --namespace MyMetricsasg --value $(uptime | awk -F'[a-z]:' '{ print $2 }' | cut -d, -f2) --unit None >/dev/null 2>&1

-Lambda Function required for Refreshing Machines at UTC 12AM Everyday is wriiten in Python and present in this repository only, by the name index.py.
+Usage:

+To use this Terraform configuration:

+Clone this repository to your local machine.
+Update the terraform.tfvars file with your AWS credentials and any other configuration variables.
+Run terraform init to initialize the Terraform project.
+Run terraform apply to create the Auto Scaling Group and associated resources in AWS.
+Lambda Function:

+The repository includes a Python-based Lambda function (index.py) for refreshing instances at UTC 12am.
+Ensure the Lambda function is deployed and configured appropriately for use with the ASG.